Josh Onomah: Fulham

 On the final day of the 2019 transfer window Onomah joined Fulham, as part of the £25 million transfer that saw Ryan Sessegnon move in the other direction.
 He scored his first goal for Fulham in a 2–1 win over Leeds United on 21 December 2019.

 On 27 July 2020, Onomah scored a solo goal to open the scoring against Cardiff in the first leg of their EFL Championship play-off semi-final.
 The match ended in a 2–0 win for Fulham.
 After making 39 appearances for Fulham over the next 30 months, Onomah's contract was mutually terminated on 31 January 2023.

 Preston North End

 On 31 January 2023, Preston announced they had signed Onomah on a short term deal until the end of the season.
 On 27 June 2023, it was confirmed that Josh Onomah would leave Preston upon the expiration of his contract.

 After his release from Preston, Onomah joined Stoke City on trial.

 Blackpool

 On 3 October 2024, Onomah joined Blackpool on a short-term deal.
 On 14 January 2025, Blackpool announced that Onomah had signed a contract extension to the end of the season.
 On 5 May 2025, Blackpool announced that Onomah would be leaving the club on the expiry of his contract on 30 June 2025.

+Dinamo Tbilisi

+After nine months without a club, Onomah signed a one-year contract, with the option of an additional year, for Erovnuli Liga club Dinamo Tbilisi on 20 March 2026.